Analysis | Fox Business gives Trump an hour of air time to lie about voter fraud (among other things)

 Bartiromo, always eager to be helpful, offered a not-actually-fraud incident of her own.

 BARTIROMO: And in L.A.
 County.TRUMP: Well, you take a look at that.
 Look at what happened yesterday.BARTIROMO: More than 2,000 L.A.
 County ballots, printed, mailed without presidential election— without the presidential race on the ballots.TRUMP: They forgot to put my name on the ballot.BARTIROMO: Ballots are being thrown in the trash.
 Ballots are being sent to dead people.
 I have another story every day on this situation.
 What are you going to do about it, Mr. President?
 If they cheated in 2016, they're gonna cheat again.
 How are you going to stop this and ensure you have the wherewithal to fight back if it's all ballot lies?TRUMP: Two thousands ballots—.BARTIROMO: Joe Biden has 800 lawyers.TRUMP: They forgot one minor detail: to put my name on the ballot.
-OK?
+Okay?
 Other than that, the ballots were wonderful, right?

 About 2,100 absentee ballots in Los Angeles County were, in fact, printed without the presidential candidates listed.
 Printing millions of ballots or ballot applications tailored to specific voters in specific precincts is trickier than it might seem, obviously.
 But given that Los Angeles County cast 2.5 million votes for Hillary Clinton in 2016 and only 760,000 for Trump, it’s unlikely that if those 2,100 votes hadn’t counted, it would have mattered.